Reflections

 The Quranic afterlife invents nothing.
 It reveals, spatialises, and fixes what was forming inside the heart.
 This article – as an exercise in tadabbur – draws out the fundamental laws of that transfiguration: how every river, every chain, every gate can be read as the tangible form of a state cultivated in this life.

-The Quran as space, higher-order centres, disconnected letters, and the intention behind the architecture.
+The collective extension and the intention behind the form.

 What Does the Quran's Architecture Reveal About the Intention of Its Author?